bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 4. Filter or score them with AI
 5. Save the best results for further investigation.

 This would work, if we had enough time to wait for black holes to devour the Universe.
 A better idea would be to front-load the pipeline with some simple checks to discard the absolute garbage before spinning up an emulator.
+It would help to know what a real Atari ROM would look like, simply to build some heuristics.

 ## Heuristics